%2F%2Fusers%2F7f1f855c-fd29-46c6-8015-465ed1174bda%2Fratecard%2F475076410_9854143524613119_248881225228898232_n.jpg&w=1200&q=75)

-Ready to reel in some of Missouri's finest bass and crappie?
-Captain JP's got you covered with this action-packed 4-hour fishing charter on Lake of the Ozarks or Pomme de Terre Lake.
-Whether you're a seasoned angler or just starting out, this trip is tailored to give you a shot at landing some impressive catches.
-With all the gear provided and Captain JP's local know-how, you're in for a day of pure fishing fun without any of the hassle.
+Ready to hit the lakes and reel in some of Missouri's finest fish?
+Captain JP's got you covered with this 4-hour guided trip on Lake of the Ozarks or Pomme de Terre Lake.
+Whether you're a seasoned angler or just getting your feet wet, this charter's all about putting you on the fish and having a blast doing it.
+With all the gear provided and Captain JP's know-how at your fingertips, you're in for a day of non-stop action chasing after largemouth bass and crappie.

 Vehicle Guest Capacity: 4